resbaz/nectar-cloud-lessons/Lessons/Lesson_VI/Lesson_VI.md

 **Choices**

-    A. They are just too easy to do
+    A. They are just too easy to do: suspicious enough!
-    B. The magic nostrums aren't up to the task
+    B. The magic nostrums aren't up to the task!
-    C. Ben wants a life more complicated
+    C. Ben likes a life more complicated
     D. The state of the machine is not captured
     E. Cosmic rays can flip their bits.